 Seasoned with zesty Creole spices, battered, and fried, you can't get much more Louisianan than when you eat this alligator po' boy.
 Served on perfectly toasted French bread, with a side of their house fries, this is a good way to take a breather from partying on Bourbon Street.

 This historic restaurant and oyster bar managed to survive Hurricane Katrina in 2005 and underwent extensive renovations in 2008.
-But, even through Royal House got a facelift, she still exudes the charm and architecture of the French-inspired city of New Orleans.
+But, even though Royal House got a facelift, she still exudes the charm and architecture of the French-inspired city of New Orleans.
 Come for the food, but stay and have a look around this beauty of a business.

 5. Lake Charles: Spicy Crawfish Peaux Boy at Buffi's Peaux Boys

 Juicy crawfish slathered in a Cajun-spiced sauce that's bursting with pops of sweet corn, stuffed into a perfectly toasted French baguette, this sandwich will drip down your arms, but I guarantee you won't mind one bit.